RoeeHashai/FacebookASP-AndroidApp-FE/README.md

    ```bash
    git clone https://github.com/RoeeHashai/FacebookASP-AndroidApp-FE/tree/main
   ```
-Open in Android Studio: Open the project in Android Studio.
-Run the Application: Build and run the application on an Android emulator or a physical device.
+Open in Android Studio: Open the project in Android Studio. \n Run the Application: Build and run the application on an Android emulator or a physical device.

 ## Usage